izofiya/server-project/README.md

-# server for the frontend side
+# godel-designers-server

-> Development of the server side for the fronted side
+> Development of the server side
+> for Godel designers application

 ### Technologies Stack